jihoonerd/RRT/README.md

 $ python main.py --map map.png --stepsize 40
 ```

 When scren pops up, your first clicked position will be a starting point, and second clicked position will be a target point.
-Path finding process will be automatically started.
+Path finding process will launch automatically.

+## TODO

+* RRT*